The Roy Anderson Collection. (12A)

 In each film there are the big set pieces, staggering pieces of visual invention that will stay with you forever.
 In Songs there is a sequence where loads of people struggle with heaps of baggage in a race to get to airport check in desks.
 In A Pigeon the army of the 18th century King Charles XII stop in at a contemporary bar for refreshment before a military engagement in Russia.
 The really amazing scenes though are the small, incidental ones where nothing much seems to be happening; a mother coo cooing with her baby in a pram by a lake, or children blowing bubbles.
 Considering each of these vignettes take ages to make (Andersson seems to potter along making these films over a period of years, filming a new scene when he has the money for it) you can imagine how much effort and agony must go into even the most mundane sequence.

 The method is fixed but the films are not exactly the same.
 Songs is filled with millennial angst, a sense of impending catastrophe.
 It seems the angriest of the three, the one that the so and so in the “It's like so and so meets Ingmar Bergman” quote that attach themselves to all his films, is more likely to be Monty Python rather than say Benny Hill.
-You, the Living is maybe the most cheerful, even though it begins with a man waking up from a dream about bombers flying over and ends badly.
+You, the Living is maybe the most cheerful, even though it begins with a man waking up from a dream about bombers flying over the city and ends badly.
 It keeps returning to members of a Ragtime Jazz band.
 Their rehearsals bring misery to those around them but the music is unavoidably upbeat.
 A Pigeon is more concerned about death, and it is noticeably that over the trilogy the characters become more extremely caricatured, and even more cadaverous pale.

 What makes him wonderful is a miraculous balance between dark and light.
 He's a doom laden Swede, obsessed with the Nazis and genocide; he reduces humanity to caricature, drains the world of colour and depicts the depth of human behavior yet his film's are still joyous, despairingly joyous and have more genuine compassion and sincere feeling for his fellow man than most of the Oscar slop.